Department Graduate Admissions Information

 Please upload ALL documents specified above at the time of application submission.
 Additional materials provided after the online application process (by email or post) will not be considered.
 We will review your application only after the application process is complete.

-Getting settled in a new location can be expensive.
 It is recommended that students plan on bringing at least a month's worth of funds (approximately $1500-2000 for Lawrence) to be financially comfortable during their first month as a graduate student.

 For questions on graduate research opportunities, please contact the graduate recruitment committee at firstname.lastname@example.org or any faculty members directly.